 Once FAW is detected, communication strategies will need to quickly adapt to address the urgent need for clear, timely, consistent, relevant and science-based information targeted to the needs of different stakeholders.
 Building trust and credibility through inclusive dialogue and participation is critical from the beginning, particularly as the arrival of FAW presents a complex and new threat to farmers.
 Sound and consistent advice that can support farmers in managing FAW is critical.
 Identification of the different stakeholders involved and their needs is essential so that communication modes can be appropriately targeted.
 The Framework for Strategic Communication during Pest Outbreaks: Learning from Fall Armyworm (CABI, 2019) sets out clear advice for preparing a FAW preparedness plan and communication strategy in the event of an outbreak.

-Part to give concrete guidance.
-E.g. EPPO, Australia examples, Chris to contribute resources.
+Australian NPPO communications and awareness materials include NPPO information on FAW (official scientific and national response information), juristictional information (states and territories providing operational and technical information to industry and farmers on surveillance, management and reporting), and industry information (affected industries such as grains, cotton, horticulture providing targeted industry information, resources and reference materials to support their specific industries).
+NPPO, Juristictional and Industry FAW information website links are available through the FAW website contributed resources and may be used in this guidance document as hyperlinks for NPPO’s to access.

 Preparedness plan: when the pest is still absent